 Core Faculty & Labs

-George R. Potts (not taking students)
+George R. Potts (not taking students for Fall 2017)

 Expertise: Memory, inferential processes and unconscious cognition